1989–90 in English football: Diary of the season

 31 December 1989 – The year and the decade ends with Liverpool as First Division leaders by four points from Aston Villa.
 Arsenal are a point further adrift.
-Charlton Athletic prop up the table, behind Luton Town and Sheffield Wednesday, while out–of–form Millwall are out of the relegation zone only on goal difference.
+Charlton Athletic prop up the table, behind Luton Town and Sheffield Wednesday, while out–of–form Millwall are outside the relegation zone only on goal difference.
 Leeds United are top of the Second Division with Sheffield United in second place.
-Sunderland, Oldham Athletic, Ipswich Town and Newcastle United occupy the playoff zone, while West Ham United's early challenge has fallen away and they now stand 11th in their first season outside the top flight for almost a decade.
+Sunderland, Oldham Athletic, Ipswich Town and Newcastle United occupy the play-off zone, while West Ham United's early challenge has fallen away and they now stand 11th in their first season outside the top flight for almost a decade.

-1 January 1990 - The new decade begins with Arsenal beating Crystal Palace 4-1 at Highbury cut Liverpool's lead at the top of the First Division, as Kenny Dalglish's men are held to a 2-2 at the City Ground by Nottingham Forest.
-Title challenge outsiders Southampton win 4-2 at bottom club Charlton.
-In the Second Division, Steve Bull scores four goals at Wolves win 4-1 at Newcastle, a result which boosts his side's challenge for a unique third successive promotion, and also drags promotion favourites Newcastle out of the top six.
-West Ham maintain their hopes of an immediate return to the First Division by beating Barnsley 4-2 at Upton Park.
+1 January 1990 - The new decade begins with Arsenal beating Crystal Palace 4–1 at Highbury to cut Liverpool's lead at the top of the First Division, as Kenny Dalglish's men are held 2–2 at the City Ground by Nottingham Forest.
+Title challenge outsiders Southampton win 4–2 at bottom club Charlton Athletic.
+In the Second Division, Steve Bull scores four goals as Wolverhampton Wanderers win 4–1 at Newcastle United, a result which boosts his side's challenge for a unique third successive promotion, and also drags promotion favourites Newcastle out of the top six.
+West Ham United maintain their hopes of an immediate return to the First Division by beating Barnsley 4–2 at Upton Park.

 3 January 1990 – Ray Harford resigns after two and a half years as manager of Luton Town to be succeeded by his assistant Jimmy Ryan.

 5 January 1990 – Swindon Town chairman Brian Hillier and former manager Lou Macari are suspected of making an illegal bet against their own club in an FA Cup tie with Newcastle United in January 1988.

-6 January 1990 – Third Division Northampton Town cause the shock of the FA Cup third round by beating 1987 winners Coventry City 1–0.
+6 January 1990 – Third Division Northampton Town cause the shock of the FA Cup third round by beating the 1987 winners Coventry City 1–0.
 Liverpool are held 0–0 by Swansea City.

 7 January 1990 – Manchester United beat Nottingham Forest 1–0 at the City Ground in the third round of the FA Cup, with Mark Robins scoring the winning goal.
 The football press had widely tipped manager Alex Ferguson to be sacked if United had been beaten.

 9 January 1990 – Liverpool thrash Swansea City 8–0 in their FA Cup third round replay.
 Second Division leaders Leeds United pay Nottingham Forest £400,000 for striker Lee Chapman.

-13 January 1990 - Manchester United's winless run in the First Division stretches to eight matches when they lose 2-1 at home to Derby.
+13 January 1990 - Manchester United's winless run in the First Division stretches to eight matches when they lose 2–1 at home to Derby County.

 17 January 1990 – Derby County replace Paul Goddard with Mick Harford in a £500,000 move from Luton Town.

 19 January 1990 – Arsenal sign defender Colin Pates from Brighton & Hove Albion for £500,000.